IlhamZaman/ansible-homelab-automation/README.md

 # Ansible Homelab Automation

-I used Ansible to automate the management of my Linux virtual machines.
+I used Ansible to automate the management of my Hypervisor, TrueNAS, and Linux virtual machines.
 It handles tasks such as backing up important config files, updating virtual machines, checking whether a reboot is needed, and rebooting the systems.

 ## Architecture